About baby carriers, slings and backpacks

 A baby carrier is a soft padded carrier that you wear on your front.
 Some have adjustable options so you can wear your baby on your back or hip.

 A baby sling is a pouch or strip of fabric, usually secured over your shoulder and worn across your front in various positions.

-Baby backpacks usually have rigid frames.
-You wear them only on your back.
+A baby backpack usually has a rigid frame.
+You wear backpacks only on your back.
 They’re suitable for older babies and toddlers who can hold up their heads.
 It’s a good idea to ask your GP or child and family health nurse whether your baby is old enough for a backpack.